 Set up a bat house

 Bat houses should be at least 15 feet above the ground to protect against predators.
 And while most bats naturally spend summer months in trees, they reportedly prefer bat houses mounted on poles.
-(Photo: Adventuring Dave/Flickr)
+(Photo: Adventuring Dave/Shutterstock)

 One of the simplest and most effective ways to attract insect-eating bats is to provide a good place for them to roost.
 Bat houses can take many forms, from small backyard boxes to free-standing towers that support large colonies.

 People often build microbat houses on their own, and you can find plans online from groups such as Bat Conservation International (BCI) or the National Wildlife Federation (NWF).
 Kits and pre-built bat houses are also sold online, but since bats are picky, BCI suggests looking for vendors with its Bat Approved certification.

 Although some species hibernate in caves, microbats tend to spend warmer months in trees, where they seek the security of tight spaces — including gaps between a tree's bark and its trunk.
 That's why the living area inside a bat house is so narrow, since it's designed to mimic the spaces that instinctively appeal to bats.

 Endangered Indiana bats are visible roosting in this bat house — even though it's on a tree.
 While bats like houses on poles or walls, they'll still occupy a tree-mounted house if it meets their other criteria.
 (Photo: U.S. Fish and Wildlife Service [CC BY 2.0]/Flickr)

 "Bats investigate new roosting opportunities while foraging at night," according to a BCI fact sheet, "and they are expert at detecting crevices, cracks, nooks and crannies that offer shelter from the elements and predators."